Sondro/ss3b/README.md

 * 0.3 First "stable" release.
 It does what it's supposed to do, but more to come when time permits.
 * 0.4 Added --warning=no-file-changed to tarcmd so it will not error out when backing up a file that was changed while reading.
 Better to back up a changed file than no backup at all.

 ss3b is a very simple backup scheme making use of tar, openssl passphrase-based encryption, and Amazon's S3.
 The use of encryption and compression (gzip) is optional and off by default (configuration file and command-line options can enable this).
-The use of encryption is HIGHLY recommended (consider you'll likely be backing up your system's password/shadow files -- as one example). ss3b is intended to run as root, so protect configuration files and this script appropriately.
+The use of encryption is HIGHLY recommended (considering you'll likely be backing up your system's password/shadow files -- as one example). ss3b is intended to run as root, so protect your configuration files and this script appropriately.

 ## WHY BASH?